 For me success is about balance and freedom.
 Financial freedom to be able do go and do as I please.
 What I don’t want is have worked so much and so hard that I played my own version of Adam Sandler’s movie Click.
 Worked and focused so much that I neglected everyone that means something to me or those that truly love and cared about me.
 So at the end of a very long career I am alone, tired, bitter with all my money and can’t sleep at night.

 I view success as a daily assessment.
 Are you successful with your relationships?
 Are you successful with your health and fitness?
 Are you successful with your work?
 I don’t want to think so hard about the future that I miss the daily success and not enjoy the journey that I am on.
 I don’t want to look back and regret not spending more time with those that support me.
 The fact that I have 6 organizations that are healthy and stand on their own feet and continue to grow makes me feel successful.
 The fact that I have wonderful and healthy relationships with two of the most intelligent, beautiful young women that I’ve ever met makes me feel successful.
 The fact that I get to spend my time with a woman who adores me and supports all of my endeavors makes me feel successful.
+Having a partner in life is something I am extremely thankful for.
 The fact that I have a team of friends, employees, ambassadors that makes me feel like I have another family makes me feel successful.

 Have I always felt this way?
 No!
 I had to change my perception of what the definition of success is.
 I worked really hard each day to do just that.
 I have made changes to my daily routine to support these successes.
 I had to see me myself differently and to push myself out of my comfort zones.
 Improvising, adapting, and overcoming each day.